-Serve as a member of the Grant County team cooperating in the planning and delivery of district-wide programming and related events.Required Qualifications:
+Serve as a member of the Grant County team cooperating in the planning and delivery of county-wide programming and related events.Required Qualifications:

-- Bachelor’s degree with knowledge of as evidenced by academic courses, professional development and/or professional experience.
+- Bachelor’s degree with knowledge of family and consumer sciences as evidenced by academic courses, professional development and/or professional experience.

 - Evidence of strong academic and/or professional performance as documented by college transcripts, acceptance into a graduate program or documented success in increasingly responsible professional positions.